All Episodes

 Of course.

-I mean, the hypocrisy is wrecked.
+I mean, the hypocrisy is ranked.

-I mean, it's all over the place out there.
+I mean, it's all over the place.

-We're going to screw Arizona, but not the Democrats, I guess.
+They're meant to screw Arizona, but not the Democrats, I guess.

 It's interesting.

-I said, No, I need to shrink the stack, throw that away.
+I said, no, I need to shrink the stack, throw that away.

-And I can't find it.
+And now she calls, and I can't find it.

 I don't know what I did with it, but I'll paraphrase it.